 17. Challenge Course

-The Challenge Course located at Camp Huntington is available for Antlers and Camp Huntington guests, as well as day users.
-All groups must have a lead facilitator, who has successfully completed a safety orientation of the Camp Huntington course within the past two years, present on the course during the entire program.
-If your group does not have an approved lead facilitator, the center can provide you with a list of qualified individuals who serve as independent contractors to facilitate programs.
-As such, these facilitators determine their own fees, which are not included in Camp Huntington's challenge course use fee.
-As many of these facilitators have other employment and commitments, it is recommended that groups contract a facilitator(s) well in advance of their scheduled program.
+The Challenge Course located at Camp Huntington is available for both Antlers and Camp Huntington guests, as well as day user groups.
+All groups must have a lead facilitator, who has successfully completed a safety orientation on the Camp Huntington course within the past two years, present on the course during the entire program.
+If your group does not have an approved lead facilitator, the center can provide you with available options.
+Each facilitator works as an independent contractor.
+As such, the facilitators determine their own fees, which are not included in Camp Huntington's challenge course use fee.
+Many of the facilitators have other employment and commitments, it is recommended that groups contract with a facilitator(s) well in advance of their scheduled program.

 A.) Lead Facilitator

-In accordance with the Association for Challenge Course Technology (A.C.C.T.) standards, no group will be permitted to use the course without a lead facilitator who has successfully completed the safety orientation workshop.
-This workshop is meant to cover course safety issues including site-specific policies, procedures and the proper use of the elements and equipment at Camp Huntington.
+In accordance with the Association for Challenge Course Technology (A.C.C.T.) standards, no group will be permitted to use the course without a lead facilitator with ACCT Level II certification of equivalent training and experience and who has also successfully completed the annual safety orientation workshop.
+This workshop is meant to cover course safety issues including site-specific policies, procedures and the approved use of the elements and equipment at Camp Huntington.
 It is not training on how to use a challenge course; all facilitators must have previous facilitation training and experience.
 The workshop is offered every year and must be renewed every other year.
 Only one person from your group must attend and successfully complete this training prior to using the course.
 Depending upon the size and needs of your group, you may want to have more than one person qualified to serve as a lead facilitator.

 All necessary equipment is provided.
 The lead facilitator must sign out the equipment for their program through the Challenge Course Manager.
-The use of personal or non-center equipment is allowed.
+The use of personal or non-center equipment is allowed for facilitators only.
 However, the center accepts no responsibility for its performance or application.

 C.) Challenge Course Elements

-- Dangle Duo, Giant Swing, Heebie Jeebie, High and Low Pamper Poles, Hour Glass, Incline Log, Rapunzel's Crossing, Steele's Crossing, Tree Climb, Two Wire Bridge and Zip Line.
+Dangle Duo, Giant Swing, Heebie Jeebie, High and Low Pamper Poles, Incline Log, Islands in the Sky, Rapunzel's Crossing, Stairway to Heaven, Two Wire Bridge and Zip Line.

-- Burma Bridge, Catwalk, Multi-vine, Rope Ladder Climb and Tension Traverse.
+Burma Bridge, Catwalk, Multi-vine, Cargo net, and Rope Ladder Climb.

 D.) Participant Informed Consent/Release Form

-All members of any group using the Challenge Course must sign a Participant Informed Consent/Release Form.
+All members of any group using the Challenge Course must sign a Participant Informed Consent/Release Form (PDF).
 Unless your group has submitted your consent/release form to the Challenge Course Manager for review and approval prior to using the course, each of your participants must complete the Camp Huntington consent/release form.
-If a group wishes to use its own consent form, the form must specifically cover the use of the Challenge Course and release the center, the center staff and the facilitators from liability.
+If a group wishes to use its own consent form, the form must specifically cover the use of the Challenge Course and release SUNY Cortland, its staff, agents and the facilitators from liability.
 All minors must have the form signed by a parent or guardian.
 Completed forms must be turned into the Challenge Course Manager prior to using the course.
 No exceptions will be made.